Drones for delivering parcels and all types of goods is receiving massive investment from some really big players all over the globe.

 Will the day come, when we look above and see thousands of drones busily zipping along to deliver mail, parcels, medicine, pizza and any other small to medium sized item?

 It is probably only a matter of a few years before we have our skies full of drones delivering parcels.
 There certainly are loads of technical challenges to overcome.
 There are also widespread privacy concerns to overcome.
 Perhaps drones for delivering parcels will be limited to just far out hard to reach places.

 In this post we look at the some of the latest drone delivery success stories, the recent history of drone delivery along with the drones being used.
 We also look at the challenges which will need to be overcome if drone package delivery services are to become widespread.

-Drones have many terrific uses across so many sectors from delivering parcels, advertising, cinematography, site surveying, mining, humanitarian projects, environmental projects and many other areas.
+Drones have terrific uses across multiple sectors from delivering parcels, advertising, cinematography, site surveying, mining, humanitarian projects, environmental projects and other areas.
 Here is a comprehensive list of drone uses.

 Alphabet Project Wing Drone Courier Service

 In April 2019, Google’s parent company called Alphabet’s gained approval from the Federal Aviation Administration (FAA) for it’s Project Wing to conduct commercial drone flights in Virginia.